Submission Closed as of July 11, 2021

 As part of the application, each entity must provide evidence of both itself and its presenters’ experience and competency in the subject matter covered in the training.

-Each entity approved will be required to:
+To be approved, each entity will also be required to:

-- verify each course/session’s attendance
+- Verify each course/session’s attendance.

-- provide school board members with a certificate of completion
+- Provide school board members with a certificate of completion.

 - Maintain records of participants’ attendance and their evaluations of the training for at least five years.

 Approval of a provider lasts for two calendar years.
 All presenters listed at the link below are approved for a period beginning January 1, 2021, and ending December 31, 2022.